DIVISIONS / UNITS

 This Division is instrumental in producing and distributing the pure seed of cultivated tobacco varieties to farmers for raising uniform healthy crop.
 In any given season, more than 90% of the tobacco crop area is planted with the tobacco seed supplied by ICAR-CTRI and its Regional Stations.
 The service rendered by the Institute, to the farming community in seed production aspects is paying richer dividends in terms of increased leaf quality, higher leaf yields and greater monetary returns to the growers.

 As a National Active Germplasm Site, ICAR-CTRI is giving top priority for the tobacco germplasm management.
-At present more than 3,300 germplasm accessions belonging to N. tabacum L and N. rustica L besides 60 wild Nicotiana species, are maintained in the Institute gene bank.
-Germplasm collection, maintenance, evaluation, documentation and utilization are taken up on regular basis.
+At present more than 3,300 germplasm accessions belonging to N. tabacum L and N. rustica L besides 60 wild Nicotiana species are maintained in the Institute gene bank.
+Germplasm collection, maintenance, evaluation, documentation, registration and utilization are taken up on regular basis.
 Germplasm accessions with desirable agronomic and quality traits and resistance to various diseases and insect pests are identified and are being exploited in varietal improvement programmes.

 DIVISION OF CROP PRODUCTION

 DIVISION OF CROP PROTECTION

 The division conducts research on the incidence and crop losses caused by insect pests and pathogens, etiology and epidemiology of diseases, bio-ecology of insect pests and developing integrated management schedules against insect pests and pathogens.
 The mandate of the division is to conduct basic and applied research on insect pests and disease management in tobacco and tobacco based cropping systems for development, demonstration and popularization of sustainable crop protection technologies.
 In order to manage the insect pest and diseases, scientists at the institute and its research stations have developed several promising crop protection technologies.
 The work done on neem and neem based products in controlling insect pests is note worthy.
 The entomologists have standardized mass production of bio-control agents particularly NPV.
 IPM modules with cultural, biological and need - based application of selective insecticides have been developed and successfully demonstrated in Farmers’ fields which helped in production of pesticide residue free tobaccos for export.

 DIVISION OF CROP CHEMISTRY AND SOIL SCIENCE